 ●Transfusion reaction of unknown cause – (See "Approach to the patient with a suspected acute transfusion reaction".)

-●Febrile nonhemolytic transfusion reaction (FNHTR) – (See "Leukoreduction to prevent complications of blood transfusion" and "Immunologic blood transfusion reactions", section on 'Febrile nonhemolytic reactions'.)
+●Febrile nonhemolytic transfusion reaction (FNHTR) – (See "Leukoreduction to prevent complications of blood transfusion" and "Immunologic transfusion reactions", section on 'Febrile nonhemolytic reactions'.)